 You could look to join our friends from Wake up Reykjavík for their Reykjavík Food Walk.
-This is a great way to get to know the culinary culture of Reykjavík as well as getting to know the city better.
+This is a great way to get to know the culinary culture of Reykjavík, as well as getting to know the city better.
 The 3.5 hour tour includes all food from 5 restaurants in Reykjavík.
 You won’t walk away from this tour feeling hungry!

-REYKJAVIK GUIDE TO COFFEE
+REYKJAVÍK GUIDE TO COFFEE

 It’s necessary to fuel up with a good cup of coffee while strolling through the city streets.
-We for one, love a good cuppa.
+We, for one, love a good cuppa.
 It would seem most of Iceland does too, being the 3rd largest coffee consumers per capita in the world and enjoying some 9 kg of coffee yearly!
 Despite that, you won’t find a single Starbucks or Costa while in Iceland.
 Instead, you’ll stumble upon many independent, boutique coffee houses crafting the perfect cup of coffee.
 You will come across an Icelandic chain coffee house along the way too, such as Te & Kaffi and Kaffitár.
-Both making a great coffee, but those listed below have our coffee loving hearts.
+Both make a great coffee, but those listed below have our coffee loving hearts.

 Kaffi Ó – Le